 More important than the safety protocols of the hotel brand you’re loyal to is the county and state you’re traveling in.
 Be prepared for COVID-19 protocols to change every place you stop!

 Now we say: Be prepared for everything and if the overnight accommodation doesn’t meet your expectation for risk, cancel your stay.

 6 Tips for Safer Road Trips

 You’ve probably read lots of tips for car trips and advice on better road trips.
 Here are a few more from our recent family adventure.

 1. Carry your own water bottle, face mask, wipes and hand sanitizer for every member of the family.
 You’ll need them for every rest stop and going in and out of shops and food courts during your road trip.
 We also carried a half-gallon of spring water to refill our water bottles.

 2. In addition to a cooler, bring breakfast.
 We brought cereal, fruit and juice boxes so we could supplement the terrible hotel breakfasts.
 Local coffee places that were serving at limited capacity usually had long lines or zero social distancing enforcement.

 3. Don’t be afraid of last-minute booking.
 We booked every stay (except the Airbnb) on the same day we arrived and the only time we called to enquire about a room, we were offered a higher rate than shown on an app.

-4. We love offbeat roadside attractions but these were often dicey choices from a health standpoint.
+4. We love offbeat roadside attractions but as rest stops, these were often dicey choices from a health standpoint mainly because they are old and not as well maintained.
+But they are priceless bits of Americana and great fun with kids.
 Mask up and enjoy them.